 For acceptance to the UC San Diego Extension Professional Certificate in Brewing, and to any of the required courses for the Certificate, students must have adequate preparation in the following areas, as evidenced by official high school and/or college transcripts:

-• Mathematics: pre-calculus, i.e. the most advanced mathematics course before a calculus course may be taken.
+• Pre-calculus: the most advanced mathematics course before a calculus course may be taken.

 And relevant preparation in at least two of the following four areas:

-• Biological sciences: microbiology, cell physiology or biochemistry
+• Biological sciences: general biology, microbiology, cell physiology or biochemistry

 • Physics: heat and mechanics or process control

-• Engineering: topics in mechanical or chemical engineering.
+• Engineering: topics in mechanical or chemical engineering only.

 Practical brewing experience is a plus, but is not required for acceptance to the program.

 The Professional Certificate in Brewing is issued upon completion of the total number of required credit units (31 quarter units).
-The approximate cost of the program is $4900 (includes course fees, application fee, and certificate enrollment fee) and is paid incrementally as students enroll in courses rather than up front.
-Cost does not include textbooks, materials and parking.
+The approximate cost of the program is $5,700 (includes course fees, application fee, certificate enrollment fee, and textbooks) and is paid incrementally as students enroll in courses rather than up front.
 Course fees and schedules are subject to change.

 Ballast Point Brewing